-This degree, in the professional counseling program, prepares candidates in advanced knowledge and skills to become leaders and practitioners in the field of professional counseling/psychotherapy.
+This 60-hour Master of Science in clinical mental health counseling prepares candidates in advanced knowledge and skills to become leaders and practitioners in the field of professional counseling/psychotherapy.
 Practice is given in utilizing current counseling principles in real-world settings through practicum and internship experiences.
 Candidates are equipped with strategies including cognitive, affective, behavioral or systematic interventions that address wellness, personal growth, crisis and mental health including pathology.
 This program will provide candidates with competencies (as defined by CACREP and ACA) designed to positively impact a variety of people across the lifespan.

 This degree can lead to professional credentialing as a Licensed Professional Counselor and Clinical Mental Health Counselor and prepares for professional counseling practice in a variety of settings including but not limited to schools, community, mental health, private practice and ministry.

 - Complete the CAS application and submit appropriate fee.

 - Request official transcripts from all colleges attended and have them sent to GradCAS:

 PO Box 9217

 Watertown, MA 02471